 Peter: So you have no problem walking up to store managers and it’s going, “Hey, I know the sticker price is this but I want to pay this so let’s work out a deal.”
 Is that basically how it works?

-Danny: I don’t myself an extrovert.
-It’s definitely a learned skill, something that I had to build up.
+Danny: It’s definitely a learned skill, something that I had to build up.
 I am not a superhero.
 I learned how to do this.
 I picked this skill up.
 I grew this skill.
 If I could step into this, you could step into this, I don’t care if you’re nervous.
 I don’t care if you’re self-conscious, you can pick this up.

 So it’s super, super simple.
 All you have to do is just walk up and go to the customer service desk, say “Hey, I’d like to speak to your manager.
 I’d like to be someone in charge.”

 For a smaller place, you can probably find the owner.
 And just let them know, you know, “Hey, I know you’re trying to move inventory.
 I would love to help you out.
 I would love to take this stuff off your hands.
-But I need to know, you know, how far in down.”
+But I need to know, how far down can you go?”

 But basically, you do not have to sell to people, okay, you do not have to sell.
 People sell it themselves.
 So I walk up and I always try to frame it in a way that makes it positive for that.